 Floating point support

-The current release of the x86 decompiler supports floating point instructions.
+The x86 decompiler supports floating point instructions.
 While everything works automatically, the following points are worth noting:

-• The decompiler knows about all floating point types, including: float, double, long double, and _TBYTE.
-We introduced _TBYTE because sizeof(long double) is often different from sizeof(tbyte).
-While the size of long double can be configured (it is implicitly set to a reasonable value when the compiler is set), the size of tbyte is always equal to 10 bytes.
+The decompiler knows about all floating point types, including: float, double, long double, and _TBYTE (the extended floating format used by x86 FPU).
+We introduced _TBYTE because sizeof(long double) is often different from the size of _TBYTE.
+While sizeof(long double) can be configured in the compiler settings, the size of _TBYTE is always equal to 10 bytes.

-• The decompiler ignores all manipulations with the floating point control word.
+The decompiler ignores all manipulations with the floating point control word.
 In practice this means that it may miss an unusual rounding mode.
-We will address this issue in the future, as soon as we find a robust method to handle it.

 See also: Failures and troubleshooting